 Download a registration form here, print, complete and return to your county election office at least 30 days before election day OR

-Late register after the 30-day regular registration deadline at your county election office up to and including on election day, except for from noon until 5:00 p.m. the day before election day.
+Late register after the 30-day regular registration deadline at your county election office or the designated location up to and including on election day, except for from noon until 5:00 p.m. the day before election day.

 Fill out a registration form when you apply for or renew your driver's license or State of Montana ID at the office where you apply for or renew your Montana driver’s license.